Ovais09/seg3103_playground/lab06/README.md

 All of the three tests pass  <br>

-Next I added another Selenium web driver test which will verify is by setting the user name to "admin" and password to "password" will bring the user to the admin page. <br>
+Next I added another Selenium web driver test which will verify if setting the user name to "admin" and password to "password" will bring the user to the admin page. <br>

 This is the test case :